uga-libraries/born-digital-accessioning/appraisal.md

 * **Encrypted data:** Data that is password-protected - if the donor cannot provide an unencrypted version, these files will be appraised out

-* **Exact duplicates:** Must be by identical checksum information - when in doubt about de-duping, get a second opinion from the collecting archivist
+* **Exact duplicates:** Must be confirmed by identical checksum information - when in doubt about de-duping, get a second opinion from the collecting archivist

 * **Temp files:** Small, automatically-generated files designed to improve a program or operating system's performance